 12. BYO utensils

 Though we used to be a little more nonchalant, with kids in tow we have to take more precautions.
-We carry our own disposable cutlery for the kids because the plastic cutlery stocked at street vendors isn’t always the cleanest.
+We carry our own reusable cutlery for the kids because the plastic cutlery stocked at street vendors isn’t always the cleanest.
+And its bad for the environment.
 Paranoid?
 Perhaps.
 Have my kids ever had food poisoning?
 Never.

 SO WHAT SHOULD YOU DO IF YOUR KIDS DO GET TRAVELLER’ DIARRHOEA?